 The Dharmasthala Temple can easily be accessed from different points through various modes of transport.

 The railway station closest to the temple is that of Mangalore.
-People can board the train form Mangalore or Bangalore Railway Station.
+People can board the train from Mangalore or Bangalore Railway Station.

-The closest airport to the Dharmasthala Manjunatha Temple is Mangalore Airport at about 60 odd kilometers and Kempegowda International Airport at about 300 odd kilometers.
+The closest airport to the Dharmasthala Manjunatha Temple is Mangalore Airport at about 60 odd kilometres and Kempegowda International Airport at about 300 odd kilometres.